Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

-In order to compare the simulation results with the data collected during the beam test described in Ref.~\cite{Anderlini:2022exf}, it is essential to account for the effects arising from the readout electronics, the digital oscilloscope used for data acquisition, and the inherent electronic noise.
+In order to compare the simulation results with the data collected during the beam test described in Ref.~\cite{Anderlini:2022exf}, it is essential to properly take into account the effects due to the signal processing in the various steps of the readout.
+This is obtained by convolving the signal obtained from the sensor simulation described in the previous sections with the transfer function of the readout electronics, and properly taking into account the corresponding electronic noise.
+For a full comparison, features of the data acquisition chain such as digitalization sampling frequency will also be considered.

-The readout electronics board employed in the beam test was developed at the University of Kansas and is commonly known as the KU board~\cite{Minafra:2017nqc}.
-This multipurpose system is designed to efficiently readout various types of detectors.
-The KU board incorporates a low-cost, low-power fast amplifier tailored for a broad spectrum of detector applications, and optimized for Ultra-Fast Silicon Detectors (UFSD), achieving timing precision on the order of 30 ps.
+The readout front-end board employed in the beam test was developed at the University of Kansas (referred to as the "KU board" in the following)~\cite{Minafra:2017nqc}.
+The KU board is based on a low cost two-stage common-emitter amplifier built with fast Si-Ge transistors.
+The board, originally developed for Ultra-Fast Silicon detectors, has been adapted to diamond sensors by increasing the gain of the amplifier to deal with the lower amount of charge released in diamond.
+This goes at the expenses of the timing performance which was not optimal for the 3D sensors used in the test.

-No optimization of the amplifier was performed for the beam test and the default time constant of 1~ns was used.
-The transfer function of the readout electronics, in this configuration was kindly provided by the authors of Ref.~\cite{Minafra:2017nqc} as obtained from a Spice simulation.

-The transfer function is convolved with the induced signal from prior simulation steps.
-The resultant waveform is interpolated at 20 GS/s to simulate the oscilloscope sampling, while effects introduced by the 6 GHz bandwidth of the oscilloscope are negligible compared to the bandwidth of the readout electronics and thus omitted from the simulation.
+The output signals of the KU board were acquired through a 6~GHz digital oscilloscope at a sampling rate of 20~GS/s, saving the waveforms on disk.
+Therefore, to properly simulate the full readout chain, the simulated detector signals were convolved with the KU board transfer function and interpolated at 20~GS/s.
+We considered the effect of the analog 6~GHz oscilloscope bandwidth negligible compared with the KU board bandwidth.

-During the beam test, a large batch of noise waveforms was acquired by releasing the trigger conditions.
-Noise waveforms selected randomly from that batch are superposed to the output of the simulation to accurately account for the autocorrelation of the noise contribution due to its non-trivial spectrum.
-An example waveform obtained through the whole simulation pipeline is shown in Figure~\ref{fig:comsol-vs-impedance-net-single-signal}, where the results obtained with impedance network and time-dependent weighting potentials are superposed.
+Since the KU board has a non-trivial noise spectrum, in the simulation we empirically summed noise waveforms acquired with the oscilloscope in auto-trigger mode, with the sensor connected and polarized, to the simulated waveforms.
+An example of waveform obtained through the whole simulation workflow is shown in Figure~\ref{fig:comsol-vs-impedance-net-single-signal}, where the results obtained with impedance network and time-dependent weighting potentials are superposed.